kabukky/journey/README.md

 ## Installing Journey
 Go to the the [Releases Page](https://github.com/kabukky/journey/releases) and download the zip file corresponding to your operating system and cpu architecture.

 Then extract that zip file anywhere you like.
-You may also rename the extracted folder into "journey" if you like.
+You may also rename the extracted folder into "journey" if you so desire.

 In the following section we will assume your Journey executable is located in /home/your-user/journey/

 ## Using Journey
-### 1. First start
+### 1. Start Journey
 In your Terminal, navigate to your Journey folder (e.g. /home/your-user/journey/) and start Journey by typing

     ./journey

-when using Linux, Mac OS X or another Unix
+when using Linux, Mac OS X, or another Unix

 or